ejhusom/ejhusom.github.io/erikjohannes/content/posts/20201110-raspberry-pi-temperature/index.md

 order to reduce the temperature, but I was unsure of how much it would help, and also whether the fan was as quiet as the product description claimed.
-The delivery of the items took some weeks, so in the meantime I used a stack of coins placed on the processing unit, which worked remarkably well.
-The temperature was reduced with about 15-20 degrees Celsius.
+The delivery of the items took some weeks, so in the meantime I used a stack of coins placed on top of the processing unit, which worked remarkably well (at least compared to my expectations): The temperature was reduced with about 15-20 degrees Celsius.

 ![Using a coin stack as a heat sink.](/posts/20201110-raspberry-pi-temperature/coin-stack.jpeg) *Using a coin stack as a heat sink.*